01 of 06

 First, it's important to choose metals which are safe to handle.
 Make sure your miniature is not cast from lead.
 You want miniatures cast from white metal, pewter or other safe-to-handle metals.
-If your miniature is made from an alloy, read the... article on safe handling of metal miniatures.
+If your miniature is made of an alloy, read the article... on safe handling of metal miniatures.

 Look for metal castings with crisp, clear detail lines, and look for clean mold lines.
 Examine castings for excess metal mold lines and flash, the extra metal which will need to be cleaned off before you can finish the miniature.
 And finally, make sure the miniature is the correct scale and matches the range of other figures or display pieces you intend to use it with.Continue to 2 of 6 below.

 Clean and Fill the Base Casts

 Remove any extra metal, using fine grit sandpaper, fine files plus a craft knife or a dentist’s tool.
 File and sand off any irregularities in the finish, and use a magnifying glass to see small details.

 Fill any imperfections in the figures with Milliput or another metal filling epoxy.
 Use fine sandpaper to sand any filled areas down in order to blend the filler into the surrounding metal as much as possible.

 Use a dentist’s tool to recreate lines if any end in the middle of a filled patch.Continue to 3 of 6 below.

 Clean and Apply a Base Coat of Paint